-The theme of market access and autonomy is addressed by La Via Campesina which promotes transparent trade and autonomy to face global markets and to favor self-governance (2015).
-Other sources stress the importance of diversification of agroecological farms in order to allow autonomy from the market (Nicholls and Altieri 2012; van der Ploeg 2012; Altieri 2003).
-Diversification is also seen as improving the sustainability and adaptability of the system facing socio-economical shocks and climate change (Nicholls and Altieri 2012; Koohafkan, Altieri, and
+The theme of market access and autonomy is addressed by La Via Campesina (2015), which promotes transparent trade and autonomy to face global markets and to favor self-governance.
+Other sources stress the importance of diversification of agroecological farms in order to allow autonomy from the market (Altieri 2003; Nicholls and Altieri 2012; van der Ploeg 2012);.

-Holt Giménez 2011; Altieri 2003).
-For Nicholls and Altieri (2012), these three themes - financial independence, market access and autonomy, sustainability and adaptability - consist in a fundamental distinction between agroecology and other models of alternative agriculture, such as organic agriculture.
+Diversification is also seen as improving the sustainability and adaptability of the system facing socioeconomical shocks and climate change (Altieri 2003); Nicholls and Altieri 2012; Koohafkan, Altieri, and Gimenez 2012); For Nicholls and Altieri (2012), these three themes-financial independence, market access and autonomy, sustainability and adaptability-consist in a fundamental distinction between agroecology and other models of alternative agriculture, such as organic agriculture.

 Diversity and exchange of knowledge appears in different ways in the literature.
-The most influential thinkers on agroecology promote the enhancement of local knowledge (Nicholls and Altieri 2012; Gliessman 2007; Altieri 2003).
-La Via Campesina insists, in addition, on the importance of allowing an horizontal exchange of knowledge, from farmer to farmer (2015), as well as between generations (La Via Campesina 2015; Méndez, Christopher, and Cohen 2013).
-Other authors stress more on the importance of mobilizing traditional and modern knowledge (Stassart et al. 2012; Koohafkan, Altieri, and Holt Giménez 2011).
+The most influential thinkers on agroecology promote the enhancement of local knowledge (Altieri 2003; Gliessman 2007; Nicholls and Altieri 2012).; La Via Campesina (2015) insists, in addition, on the importance of allowing an horizontal exchange of knowledge, from farmer to farmer, as well as between generations (see also Méndez, Christopher, and Cohen 2013).
+Other authors stress more on the importance of mobilizing traditional and modern knowledge (Stassart et al. 2012; Koohafkan, Altieri, and Gimenez 2012).

-In the recent literature, social equity is mentioned through concepts of quality of life and livelihoods especially in rural areas; health of producers and consumers; and equity in the control of land, the economic power and the share of benefits (Timmermann and Félix 2015; Méndez, Christopher, and Cohen 2013; Koohafkan, Altieri, and Holt Giménez 2011; Gliessman 2007).
-Timmerman, Félix and Gliessman also stress on the importance of work quality.
-They assume that because agroecology implies a higher degree of knowledge and skill, allows access to a viable income and to more power, and facilitates self-determination, it leads to a better livelihood and work quality than in conventional agriculture (Timmermann and Félix 2015; Gliessman 2007).
-This analysis is called into question by other authors which found through empirical studies that agroecology does not always match with social justice in the current socioeconomical context (Galt 2013; [Getz, Brown, and Shreck 2008; Guthman 2004] in Tomich et al. 2011).
+In the recent literature, social equity is mentioned through concepts of quality of life and livelihoods especially in rural areas; health of producers and consumers; and equity in the control of land, the economic power and the share of benefits (Gliessman 2007; Koohafkan, Altieri, and Gimenez 2012; Méndez, Christopher, and Cohen 2013; Timmermann and Félix 2015); Timmerman, Félix, and Gliessman (2015) also stress on the importance of work quality.
+They assume that because agroecology implies a higher degree of knowledge and skill, allows access to a viable income and to more power, and facilitates self-determination, it leads to a better livelihood and work quality than in conventional agriculture (Gliessman 2007; Timmermann and Félix 2015).
+This analysis is called into question by other authors, who found through empirical studies, that agroecology does not always match with social justice in the current socioeconomical context ([Getz, Brown, and Shreck.
+2008; Guthman 2004] cited in Tomich et al. 2011; Galt 2013).

-Historically the importance of the theme of social equity was different in the three aspects of agroecology proposed by Wezel and al. (2009) - agroecology as a scientific discipline, as a practice or as a social movement.
-Agroecology as a practice emphasizes the benefits that agroecology brings to smallholders to implement "their indigenous farming practices as an alternative to a high input, chemical-intensive agriculture promoted by international corporations" ([Altieri 1989; Altieri 1995; Gliessman 2007] in Wezel et al. 2009, 506).
-Similarly, agroecology as a movement stresses "resource-poor small farmers", considered "as target group for agroecological transition" (Wezel et al. 2009, 506).
+Historically, the importance of the theme of social equity was different in the three aspects of agroecology proposed by Wezel et al. (2009)-agroecology as a scientific discipline, as a practice or as a social movement.
+Agroecology as a practice emphasizes the benefits that agroecology brings to smallholders to implement "their indigenous farming practices as an alternative to a high input, chemical-intensive agriculture promoted by international corporations" (Altieri 1989; Altieri 1995; Gliessman 2007] cited in Wezel et al. 2009:506).
+Similarly, agroecology as a movement stresses "resource-poor small farmers," considered as the "target group for agroecological transition" (Wezel et al. 2009:506).
 In that way, social equity is central in agroecological practices and movement.
 The scientific discipline component of agroecology insists less on social equity, with the exception of the food system approach introduced by Gliessman (2007).

 Sevilla Guzmán and Woodgate (2013) suggest not to separate the three aspects of agroecology.
-Because of the importance of social equity in the movement and practices, this request implies to keep the human at the core of agroecology, even in the discipline (Sevilla Guzmán and Woodgate 2013).
+Because of the importance of social equity in the movement and practices, this request implies to keep the human at the core of agroecology, even in the discipline.
 We chose to follow this option in our article.